-- learning the methods of risk evaluation for hereditary diseases of various molecular backgrounds in patients based on family anamneses
+- learning the methods of risk evaluation for hereditary diseases of various molecular background in patients based on family anamneses

 - understanding the basic principles of gene engineering

-- understanding and practising selected molecular methods used for the examination of some cancers or hereditary and infectious diseases with regard to the selection of appropriate therapy
+- understanding and practicing selected molecular methods used for examination of some cancers or hereditary and infectious diseases with regard to the selection of appropriate therapy

 - Learning outcomes